1:23 – Lacrosse is constantly changing and needs some improvements.

 Defensemen Will Be Better Ball Carriers

-From a fundamental percentage, a percentage of covering the net and having to move to the ball, if I’m a righty goalie and I’m on my right pipe, and the angle of the shot has moved and it’s a smaller angle shot, the odds of that shot coming to my right side to this near pipe has lessened.
+From a fundamental base percentage standpoint, the percentage of covering the net and having to move to the ball, if I’m a righty goalie and I’m on my right pipe, and the angle of the shot has moved and it’s a smaller angle shot, the odds of that shot coming to my right side to this near pipe has lessened.
 The odds of that shot going to my offstick is higher, so you’re going to see goalies starting to put their stick there.